trendoman/Tweakus-Dilectus/anton.cms@ya.ru__tags-modded/README.md

 # [Modded Existing Tags](https://github.com/trendoman/Tweakus-Dilectus/tree/main/anton.cms%40ya.ru__tags-modded)

 #### This is a collection of mods for CouchCMS Tags.
-> First time?
-Visit [CouchCMS website](couchcms.com/) to enjoy this TIME-TESTED AND SECURE CMS.
-It's perfect for designers and is open source!
-See its [GitHub Repo](https://github.com/CouchCMS/CouchCMS).

 Look for a dedicated *`__readme__`* files for each modded tag to learn more about each tweak.
 And/or check the code.